jlguenego/node-expose-sspi/README.md

   - `createSSO(serverContextHandle)`: create a SSO object from a secure context handle.
   - `getDefaultDomain()`: get the windows domain/hostname where the server started.

+For more details, please access to the automatically generated [API documentation](./doc/api/README.md).

 #### Typescript

 This module is also integrated with Typescript.